It’s a great day to learn more about the health benefits of basil.

 Aside from acne, basil can also help you prevent blackheads.

-You can apply some water to 2 fresh basil leaves to make them wet, and then put them on both sides of your nose.
+You can apply some water to two fresh basil leaves to make them wet, and then put them on both sides of your nose.

 Leave it there for about 5 minutes.